AaltoSciComp/scicomp-docs/rse/units.rst

 Benefits to groups:

-* Receive staff/on-call software development expertise within your group, without having to make a separate hire.
+* Receive staff/on-call software development expertise within your group, without having to make a separate hire, and at less than a full time equivalent.
 We don't disappear right after your project.
+* Instead of just one person, you have the resources of our whole team available to you.
 * Your researchers focus on their science while improving their computational skills by co-working with us.